Fashion Resource Center

 Housed in the FRC's non-circulating research setting are 3,200 fashion publications, scholarly texts, contemporary designer biographies and interviews.
 Rare books are shelved alongside up-to-the moment publications on dress and exhibition and more than 25 current fashion and lifestyle magazine subscriptions.
 Available for viewing is an expanding collection of 800 videos of ready-to-wear and couture runway presentations, technical instruction, interviews, fashion history, and SAIC student fashion shows.
 In addition, the FRC archives vintage magazines from the 1890s to the present, foundation garments, 19th century lingerie, uniforms and occupational dress, as well as dictionaries, encyclopedias, look books, articles and a fabric library.

-Visitors can also explore the FRC’s garment and accessories collection remotely at its regularly updated Digital Database.
-In addition, students and researchers can search the FRC’s books and look books through SAIC’s Flaxman Library Database by narrowing their search by location.
+Visitors can also explore the FRC's garment and accessories collection remotely at its regularly updated FRC Digital Collections.
+In addition, students and researchers can search the FRC's books and look books through SAIC's Flaxman Catalog by narrowing their search by location.